 My attention turned to a colourful stand looked like a summer in the middle of winter

-There were beautiful birds of different colours and it took me a long time to choose one for a gift, because they all had something unique.
-I also bought a chimney scarf for myself, in an orange-turquoise colour, with motif leaves theme.
-Colours and designs seemed to be specially made for me.
+There were beautiful birds of different colours and it took me a long time to choose one for a gift because they all had something unique.
+I also bought a chimney scarf for myself, in an orange-turquoise colour, with a motif leaves theme.
+The colours and designs seemed to be specially made for me.
 Now, when I wear my chimney scarf, I feel a kind of independent joy that shines through these colours for me, even if I’m sad.

 African fabrics carry certain messages